 What we like: Premium materials offer breathability, mobility, and comfort alongside full-on weather protection.

-But the Skytour falls just a little short in a few performance categories.
-To start, the relatively thin (40D x 65D) material and air permeable nature of the AscentShell fabric means it won’t isolate you from harsh wind quite like Gore-Tex (we’ve grown accustomed to pairing the bibs with thick baselayer bottoms on chilly days), and the 420-denier scuff guards can’t match the hardwearing nature of the Flylow Baker’s 1,000-denier Cordura.
+However, the Skytour falls just a little short in a few performance categories.
+To start, the relatively thin (40D x 65D) material and air-permeable nature of the AscentShell fabric means it won’t isolate you from harsh wind quite like Gore-Tex (we’ve grown accustomed to pairing the bibs with thick baselayer bottoms on chilly days), and the 420-denier scuff guards can’t match the hardwearing nature of the Flylow Baker’s 1,000-denier Cordura.
 What’s more, the Skytour lacks a fit adjustment around the torso, which for us results in a fair amount of gaping at the middle back.
-But most backcountry skiers will see these as minor tradeoffs for a lightweight and mobile bib, and we’ve been highly impressed with the rest of the design, which includes large outer thigh vents, a swing hatch for bathroom breaks, and a wide array of pockets, including an avalanche beacon stash at the chest with included clip.
+But most backcountry skiers will see these as minor trade-offs for a lightweight and mobile bib, and we’ve been highly impressed with the rest of the design, which includes large outer thigh vents, a swing hatch for bathroom breaks, and a wide array of pockets, including an avalanche beacon stash at the chest with an included clip.

 See the Men's OR Skytour AscentShell Bib See the Women's OR Skytour AscentShell Bib